sourceful-karlson/argo-cd/docs/user-guide/multiple_sources.md

 at that URL.
 If the `path` field is not set, Argo CD will use the repository solely as a source of value files.

 !!! note
     Sources with the `ref` field set must not also specify the `chart` field.
-Argo CD does not currently support using a Helm chart as a source for value files.
+Argo CD does not currently support using
+    another Helm chart as a source for value files.